raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/recipes/assign.md

-## Extend {#extend}
+## Object.assign

-It's very common to want to "extend" an object by adding properties to it:
+It's very common to want to "extend" an object by assigning properties to it:

     const inventory = {
       apples: 12,